ProtoconNet/protocon-general-doc/docs/sdk/js.rst

 | Support models are,

 * Mitum Currency
-* Mitum Blocksign
+* Mitum Document

 | Note that this document introduces how to create operations only for Mitum Currency.

-| If you would like to check the way to create operations for Mitum Blocksign / Mitum BlockCity and the detail explanation for Mitum Currency, please refer to README of `mitum-js-util <https://github.com/ProtoconNet/mitum-js-util>`_.
+| If you would like to check the way to create operations for Mitum Document and the detail explanation for Mitum Currency, please refer to README of `mitum-js-util <https://github.com/ProtoconNet/mitum-js-util>`_.

 ---------------------------------------------------
 Get Started